salimelh94/nmap-network-enumeration-lab/README.md

 ### 3️⃣ Service Enumeration & Version Fingerprinting

-Once the live hosts were identified, I performed a targeted scan on the primary target (192.168.1.1) to determine the specific services running and their respective versions.Command: nmap -sV 192.168.1.1Flag Explanation (-sV): This flag enables version detection.
+Once the live hosts were identified, I performed a targeted scan on the primary target (192.168.1.1) to determine the specific services running and their respective versions.

+Command: nmap -sV 192.168.1.1

+Flag Explanation (-sV): This flag enables version detection.
 Nmap probes open ports to determine the exact software and version number, which is critical for identifying known vulnerabilities (CVEs).

 Technical Analysis of Results:T he scan revealed that out of 1000 standard TCP ports, 997 are closed (responded with RST packets), leaving 3 active entry vectors: